 To do this you will need some sort of bridge between the wireless and wired network.
-This can be accomplished either with a hardware access point or a software access point.
-Hardware access points are available with various types of network interfaces, such as Ethernet or Token Ring, but typically require extra hardware to be purchased if your networking requirements change.
+This can be accomplished either with a hardware access point or as software access point.
+Hardware access points are available with various types of network interfaces, such as Ethemet or Token Ring, but typically require extra hardware to be purchased ifyour networking requirements change.